AI Tools (ChatGPT) FAQ

 Talk about academic integrity early on and why it's important.

-Define what plagiarism, unauthorized assistance, and cheating look like in the context of your course, as students may assume another course’s policies are the same as yours or may have a different cultural understanding of academic integrity.
+Define what plagiarism, unauthorized assistance, and cheating look like in the context of your course because students may assume another course’s policies are the same as yours or may have a different cultural understanding of academic integrity.
 Provide examples of what kinds of work is appropriate and not.
 Use AI tools, like ChatGPT, as an example and discuss the ways in which it can be appropriately used (if any) in the context of your course and discipline.

 Regardless of the technological environment, the first thing to consider in assessment design is always whether what you are having students do aligns with what and how you want them to learn.
 Be transparent with your students about why your assessments are designed to support their learning and help them develop the skills and patterns of thought that they will want to rely on in their future professions.
 Additional structure that illuminates the how of their assessments, like grading criteria, evaluation rubrics, and assignment briefs, will often make it easier for your students to engage in the work than not.